12 Summer Events in Mt. Pleasant to Experience This Year

 Max and Emily’s is more than just one of the best places to get breakfast and lunch in downtown Mt.
 Pleasant.
 In addition to serving deliciously fresh food, the cafe hosts a series of summer concerts throughout August.

-Over time, this summer event has expanded to feature lots of local talent over the course of a month, drawing thousands of attendees.
-You can listen to new musicians every year.
+Over time, this summer event has expanded to feature lots of local talent over a month, drawing thousands of attendees.
+Attendees can listen to new musicians every year.

 Restaurants in Mt.
 Pleasant

-Aside from Max & Emily’s, there are numerous amazing Mt.
-Pleasant restaurants that serve delicious meals.
+Aside from Max & Emily’s, numerous amazing Mt.
+Pleasant restaurants serve delicious meals.
 These places are ideal dining spots when you want something different than what’s provided at the festivals you attend, or when these summer events don’t have food vendors.

 Doozie’s Ice Cream Place